 “There is a cooling, and there’s a heating.
 I mean, look, it used to not be climate change, it used to be global warming.
 Right . . .
 That wasn’t working too well because it was getting too cold all over the place.
 (Donald J. Trump, ITV, January 2018)”

 After vindication by a trusted authority, seeing the ‘obvious’ evidence around themselves, and reaching a consensus with their immediate peers, this individual feels justified in disbelieving the existence of global warming.
 In reality, the overwhelming majority of scientific evidence indicates that regardless of cold weather and the opinion of politicians, global warming is indeed a real phenomenon (Davis et al., 2020).
-While the scenario is somewhat contrived, the above story is a distressingly common example of how human belief can be affected by misinformation.
+While the scenario is somewhat contrived, the above story is a distressingly common example of how misinformation can drive polarized beliefs.

 Providing information regarding best practices, scientific consensus, and state-level policy priorities in general can directly improve quality of life for ordinary people.
 However, as our example above shows, dissemination of up-to-date information can be objectively worthless if the message itself does not adequately lead to belief change for the behavior at hand.
-In another context, COVID-19 vaccine hesitancy was estimated to result in at least 232,000 preventable deaths.
+The world experienced this firsthand during the COVID-19 pandemic; large amounts of misinformation were spread regarding what medicine could work (e.g., hydroxychloroquine and ivermectin), what the cause of the disease was (e.g., natural origin, Chinese laboratory leak), and what were best practices to reduce disease spread (e.g., cloth masking vs N95 masking).
+This general swell of misinformation contributed to COVID-19 vaccine hesitancy, which was estimated to result in at least 232,000 preventable deaths.
 Furthermore, a significant majority of those who refused vaccination had been exposed to persuasive misinformation through social media and other outlets (Jia et al., 2023; Lee et al., 2022).
 Changing beliefs also has common application with regards to political policy; Universal Health Care (UHC) has been shown to result in better overall population health outcomes, yet the United States is the only country in the developed world that still lacks Universal Health Care (UHC) for its citizens (Alspaugh, 2021).
 Improving generally negative attitudes towards UHC in the United States (36% of Americans support UHC) would increase the likelihood of UHC adoption, and in doing so, improve population health (Pew Research Center, 2020).

 Belief change is a multifaceted process, and prior literature lists many factors affecting openness to belief change for a given topic.
 Individual differences in (a) deontological and (b) utilitarian orientation broadly shape priorities and how issues are interpreted; (c) social consensus (e.g., the level of agreement on an issue amongst friends, family, peers, or other in-groups) consistently influences individuals; and (d) differences in attitudes due to core beliefs about what is fundamentally right or wrong (e.g., abortion should be legal, due to the core belief that women should have full bodily autonomy), which we define here as Moral Conviction, ‘inoculates’ individuals against changing their beliefs.
 Assessing how each of these individual factors interact and influence belief change broadly has real and direct implications for public health and safety.